Luciana, the representative from Columbia, describes her life before the end of the world

 "I crouched on the floor amongst my dead family, in shock, partly in grief, partly in guilt because I was glad they were gone.

-"Then the neighbors started trying to get in again.
+"Then the neighbours started trying to get in again.

 "I don't know about you guys but the first nanite injection for me was from a soldier, someone who could remain calm in distressing situation."

-Me and Gloria nodded, I had received the memories of a army captain a tough experienced soldier.
+Me and Gloria nodded, I had received the memories of an army captain, a tough experienced soldier.